WhiskeyTang0F0xtr0t/unifi/wpa_supplicant/README.md

-# Scripts
+# Overview
+A tool to setup the wpa_supplicant service for AT&T Residential Gateway Bypass on Ubiquiti hardware.

+Features:
+- Confirms Ubiquiti hardware
+- Verifies all needed files are in available (certs, pkgs)
+- Installs and configures wpa_supplicant service
+-

 > [!NOTE]
 > July 3rd, 2024
 >
 > Updated UniFi OS from v3.2.12 to v4.0.6 and re-install service worked as intended.
 > No additional downtime outside of the reboot.

-## wtf-wpa.sh
-A script to setup the wpa_supplicant service on Ubiquiti hardware.

 > [!IMPORTANT]
 >